Pre-Dorset: Greenland

-The Pre-Dorset is generally restricted to the Low Arctic, and given that incursions to the High Arctic are rare, incursions into Greenland from the High Arctic are even rarer.
+The Pre-Dorset is generally restricted to the Low Arctic, and given that incursions to the High Arctic are rare incursions into Greenland from the High Arctic are even rarer.
 Grønnow and Jensen (2003:42-43) ascribe one small site in Greenland to the Pre-Dorset, the only one to date.
-This is a mid-passage dwelling in Solbakken, Hall Land, just across from the Nares Strait, separating Canada from Greenland.
-This occupation was identified as Pre-Dorset on the basis of the re-sharpening technique of the burins, as well as other lithic characteristics.
+This is a mid-passage dwelling in Solbakken, Hall Land, just across from the Nares Strait separating Canada from Greenland.
+This occupation was identified as Pre-Dorset on the basis of the resharpening technique of the burins, as well as other lithic characteristics.
 There is an Independence I occupation at the same site that the authors believe more ancient than the Pre-Dorset on grounds of altitude (21 vs. 19 m).
 It appears probable that surveys or re-analysis of excavated material will reveal more Greenlandic Pre-Dorset occupations.

 Genetics

-A genetic study published in Science in August 2014 examined the remains of a Pre-Dorset individual buried in Rocky Point, Canada between c.
+A genetic study published in Science in August 2014 examined the remains of a Pre-Dorset individual buried in Rocky Point, Canada, between c.
 2140 BC and 1800 BC.
 The sample of mtDNA extracted belonged to haplogroup D4e.
 The examined individual was found to be closely related to peoples of the Saqqaq culture and Dorset culture.
 The ancestors of the Saqqaq, Pre-Dorset and Dorset probably migrated from Siberia to North America in a single migration around 4000 BC.